-Whilst Harrison’s is scientifically formulated to be a nutritionally balanced diet it is recommended that owners also feed a limited amount of fruit and vegetables to their pet birds, however these additional food items should be limited to no more than 10% by volume of the overall diet.
+Whilst Harrison’s is scientifically formulated to be a nutritionally balanced diet it is recommended that owners also feed a limited amount of additional items to their pet birds, however these additional food items should be limited to no more than 30% by volume of the overall diet.
 Controlling the intake is to ensure that your pet gets the majority of its food in a form which is balanced for energy, protein and essential minerals and vitamins.

 Over-feeding of additional (energy rich but often micronutrient poor) items may result in a dilution and imbalance of these nutrients in the overall diet.
 It is important to carefully follow supplementation guidelines for Harrison's to be fully effective.

 Because Harrison’s Diets are scientifically formulated it is not required nor recommended to supplement with vitamins, minerals or other bird or animal food supplement products unless explicitly directed by your avian veterinarian.